metadevpro/cal/cal.md

 1. `POST /resources` support a list of objects to create.
 2. `PUT /resources` support a list of objects to modify.
 3. `DELETE /resources` support a query criteria of objects to delete.

+Can return:

+- 200 OK with a list of resources created/modified/deleted or errors if some of them failed.
+- or 202 Accepted with a list of tokens for tracking the operation status.

 ## CAL7.
 Complex queries support
 CAL6 + extra API for complex query support.